smpezert/apprentice-boot-camp-fundamentals-3/docs/_posts/0000-10-05-git-ignore.md

 + [gitignore.io](https://www.gitignore.io/) will generate based on the technology you use
 + It will be very verbose
-+ Easy to write shorter version yourself
++ Can be easier to write shorter version yourself

 --